ABOUT US

 The company was originally formed to sponsor small troupes in the annual Gwent One Act Play festival.
 Performances progressed to short plays within theatrical cabaret evenings in community venues across the borough of Torfaen and then, in 2011, the company performed "The Best End of Lamb" followed by "What's For Pudding?" and "Heroes" in small local tours.
 AdHoc’s first full length community collaborative production of "A Christmas Carol" was met with great critical success, propelling the company on to larger venues and longer tours.

 Theatre AdHoc has continued to play to sold out audiences with productions of "The Vicar of Dibley", "Allo, Allo!", "Gasping", "Don't Get Your Vicars in a Twist", “Blackadder Goes Forth" and many more since!
-The company touring arm of the company tours twice or three times a year entertaining audiences across South Wales.
+The touring arm of the company tours twice or three times a year entertaining audiences across South Wales.

 And the Theatre AdHoc Family continues to grow!

 In the wake of this success AdHoc @ Tyleri was formed in Abertillery and the newly formed Theatre AdHoc Education and Training tour GCSE set texts for schools and youth organisations throughout the country.
-In addition to theatre-based productions, the company also form small troupes of community performers when required to take part in local events - such as The Man Engine Tour of Wales and The Bevan Festival in Tredegar.

 VIRAL NEWS - A LOCKDOWN SATIRICAL COMEDY